mongodb/devcenter/README.md

 We use Jest to unit test our components.
 In the `src/components` directory, each component should have its own directory containing a file ending in `.test.tsx` that contains all test cases for that component.

+You will need to create a `.env.test.local` file that mirrors your `.env.local` file to run tests locally.

-Run `yarn test` to run unit tests.
+Run `yarn test` to run unit tests in "watch" mode.
+Run `yarn test:coverage` to run the full test suite and generate a coverage report in `./coverage`.
+You can view the report in your browser by going to `{path/to/project/coverage/lcov-report/index.html}`

 ### End-to-end tests